Cybersecurity Supply Chain Risk Management C-SCRM

 Focusing on federal agencies but also engaging with and providing resources useful to government at other levels as well as the private sector, NIST:

-- Supply Chain Risk Management Practices for Federal Information Systems and Organizations (SP 800-161) (2015).
-Guides federal agencies in identifying, assessing, and mitigating supply chain risks at all levels of their organizations.
+- Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations (SP 800-161 Rev. 1) (2022).
+Guides organizations in identifying, assessing, and responding to supply chain risks at all levels of their organizations.

 - Federal Acquisition Security Council, or FASC, created by statute in 2018 and helps to develop policies and processes for agencies to use when purchasing technology products and services